pico-sol/Solana-Validator-Setup-Equinix/solana-validator-SSP-EQsetup.md

 su - solv
 ```

-Partition NVME into ~570gb (swap) and 3000gb (ledger and accounts) - for EQ1 Spec 3.8TB NVME
+Partition NVME1 into ledger and swap (8GB) - for 1TB NVME1

 Adding new process using GPT partition with gdisk for larger filessytems.